Sunni Students' Federation: Hind Safar - Bharat Yatra

 Hind Safar (also called SSF Bharat Yatra) is a nationwide expedition organised by the Sunni Students Federation to ensure education to all children and build a ‘friendly India’.
 The rally started from Hazratbal Shrine of Jammu and Kashmir on 12 January and ended at Kerala.
 The yatra covered 22 States over 16,000 kilometres and received 40 receptions.

 SSF Sahithtolsav

-Promotes and nurtures student art and literature.
+Kerala Sahityotsav Promotes and nurtures student art and literature.
 That programme starts from every families called family sahithyolsav.
 Later it is conducted in block level.
 Selected students only can participate in next stages which are Unit, Sector, Division, District, State.
 In 2022 the first edition of National sahithyolsav was held in Gujarat.

+In 2023 National Sahityotsav, Karnataka State won by major margin and defeated Kerala and humiliated.